 A third heater is used to heat the group head itself.
 Electronically heated group heads produce a more consistent extraction temperature and are a hallmark of high-end espresso machines.
 A second advantage of the group head heater is that it makes the Dual Boiler very fast to heat up when you first turn it on.
 While some larger machines can take upwards of 30 minutes, the Breville will be good to go in under 10 minutes.

-The Breville Dual Boiler espresso machine is an automatic one, which means that you can pre-program single and double shots.
+The Breville Dual Boiler is an automatic one, which means that you can pre-program single and double shots.
 Once programmed, pulling a shot of espresso is as simple as hitting a button.
 Uniquely, the latest edition of the BDB lets you do this either by shot volume OR by time.

 Of course, there is also a manual button if you prefer semi-automatic machines.
 In this case, you’ll want to take advantage of the built-in shot clock to monitor shot duration.

 This machine also includes the option of low-pressure pre-infusion and offers you a ton of control over the process (3).
 Not only can you program the pre-infusion time, but you can even adjust the pressure.
 This degree of control is a common theme on this machine, and it is why it appeals to both novices and experts alike.
 It’s effortless to pull a tremendous balanced espresso shot, but you also have the option to tinker with a lot of variables to achieve a fantastic shot.

 Thanks to features like PID temperature control and pre-infusion, the Breville Dual Boiler produces incredible espresso.
 Coffee expert and former World Barista Champion James Hoffmann agreed, even when comparing it against some well-known prosumer machines.

 It’s a capable machine when it comes to brewing good espresso.